-To examine the reasons behind the improved creditworthiness of identity theft victims, we consider measures of credit performance such as the proportion of balances in good standing, the incidence of third-party collections, and derogatory events.
-Figure 3 provides evidence on the performance of fraud victims with credit products several years after identity theft.
-Panel A of Figure 3 shows that consumers keep a higher proportion of their card balances in good standing after fraud.
-Fraud victims also reduce the incidence of major derogatory events on cards by about 4 percentage points (panel B) and the incidence of third-party collections by 6 percentage points to 7 percentage points (panel C).
+To examine the reasons behind the persistent improved creditworthiness of severe identity theft victims, we consider measures of credit performance such as the proportion of balances in good standing, the incidence of third-party collections, and the incidence of major derogatory events.
+Figure 3 provides evidence on the performance of severe identity theft victims with credit products several years after fraud.
+Panel A of Figure 3 shows that consumers keep a higher proportion of their card balances in good standing up to five years after severe identity theft.
+Fraud victims also maintain a lower incidence of major derogatory events on cards by about 4 percentage points (panel B) and a lower incidence of third-party collections by 6 to 7 percentage points (panel C).
 These three measures of credit performance capture different margins of adjustment in debt repayment behavior.
 Card balances in good standing (current) represent the strictest definition of performance (i.e., repaying debts on time without any delay).
 Major derogatory events on cards capture more serious delinquency such as charge offs, bankruptcies, and internal collections.
 Third-party collections are delinquent accounts placed for collection with external firms that specialize in recovering at least a portion of an outstanding debt that a consumer owes.
-Noteworthy, all these measures of performance improve upon identity theft and remain better for as long as five years after fraud.

-The sharp declines in the incidence of derogatory events and third-party collections at the time of an alert filing might result from consumers disputing fraudulent accounts and other incorrect information in their credit reports.
+The sharp declines in the incidence of derogatory events and third-party collections at the time of an extended alert filing likely results from consumers disputing fraudulent accounts and other incorrect information in their credit reports.
 However, the persistence of these effects suggests that consumers changed their repayment habits to keep more credit accounts in good standing and out of collections as shown by the long-term effects of fraud on these variables.

 To summarize our findings, we plot the share of the population with prime Scores (higher than 660) in our sample in panel D of Figure 3.
-Consistent with the decline in the average Risk Score before alert filing shown in Figure 2, this figure shows that fraud activity at event time e = -1 lowers the share of prime consumers by 1.7 percentage points.
+Consistent with the decline in the average Risk Score before severe identity theft, shown in Figure 2, this figure shows that fraud activity at event time e = -1 lowers the share of prime consumers by 1.7 percentage points.
 However, after fraud, the share of prime consumers increases by 3.4 percentage points relative to the base period, which is a 5.1 percentage point increase relative to the quarter before fraud.
 This is an 11 percent increase over the sample average of 46 percent of prime consumers.
 The share of prime consumers continues to grow over time, and it is 7 percentage points higher after five years relative to the baseline period.
+This is a substantial change in both a statistical and economic sense.